GFL Environmental: Residential solid waste operations

 In 2016, the city of Windsor chose to keep their waste and recycling collection service outsourced and elected to retain GFL's services for the next seven years.
 Windsor first contracted out its waste collection to GFL in 2010 after the city's workers went on a prolonged strike.

-Soil remediation, excavation, shoring and foundation business.
+Soil remediation, excavation, shoring and foundation business

 In 2011, GFL was awarded a contract by the city of Toronto to excavate the site of the Pan Am Aquatics Centre in Toronto that was opened for the Pan Am Games in July 2015.
-In January 2016, GFL acquired Anchor Shoring Group to expand its services offered through its soil remediation, excavation and infrastructure group.
+In January 2016, GFL acquired Anchor Shoring Group.